Raziel90/personal_website/content/publication/coppola-2020-social/index.md

   - Serhan Cosar
   - Diego R Faria
   - Nicola Bellotto
-publication: "*International Journal of Social Robotics*"
+publication: "International Journal of Social Robotics"
 abstract: Modern service robots are provided with one or more sensors, often including RGB-D cameras, to perceive objects and humans in the environment.
   This paper proposes a new system for the recognition of human social